mvlootman/vbench/README.md

 # vbench
-Benchmark code written in V
+Benchmark code written in V.

-Measuring the number of iterations per second (ips) of each function
+Measuring the number of iterations per second (ips) of each function.

 First runs warmup (pass 1), the code to benchmark is run for N seconds and calculates how many 100ms cycles it can execute.